cardano-foundation/CIPs/CIP-0123/README.md

 #### Timing Considerations

-The chain will tolerate a gap of up to *3k/f* blocks (36 hours with current Cardano settings).
+The chain will tolerate a gap of up to *3k/f* slots (36 hours with current Cardano settings).

-### Scenario 3: Bad Blocks
+### Scenario 3: Bad Blocks Minted on Chain

-In the event that a bad block was to be minted on-chain, then the chain
+In the event that a bad block was to be minted on-chain, then some or all validators might be unable to process the block.
+They would therefore stop, and be unable to restart.
+Wallet and other nodes might be unable to synchronise beyond the point of the bad block.

 #### Remediation

+Depending on the cause of the issue and its severity, alternative remediations might be possible.

+Scenario 3.1: if some existing node versions were able to process the block, but others were not, then the chain would continue to grow at a lower chain density.
+SPOs would be encouraged to upgrade (or downgrade) to a suitable node version.
+The chain density would then gradually recover to its normal level.

+Scenario 3.2: if no node version was able to process the block and a gap of less than *3k/f* slots existed, then the chain could be rolled back immediately before the bad block was created, and nodes restarted.
+The chain would then grow as normal, with a small gap around the bad block.
+In this case, care would need to be taken that the rogue transaction was not accidentally reinserted into the chain.
+This might involve clearing node mempools, applying filters on the transaction, or developing and deploying a new node version that rejected the bad block.

+Scenario 3.3: an alternative to rolling back would be to develop and deploy a "hot-fix" node that could accept the bad block.
+Nodes would then be able to incorporate the bad block as part of the chain, minting new blocks as usual.
+In this case, the bad block would persist on-chain indefinitely and future nodes would need to also accept the bad block.
+This approach is best used when the rejected block has behaviour that was unanticipated, but which is benign in nature.

+#### Timing Considerations

+If more than *3k/f* slots have passed since the bad block was minted on-chain (36 hours with current Cardano settings), then a mix of recovery techniques will be needed, as described in Scenario 3.4.
+When deciding on the correct recovery technique, consideration should be given as to whether the recovery can be successfully completed

+### Using Ouroboros Genesis Snapshots

+Ouroboros Genesis snapshots can be used to assist with recovery.
+TODO: expand this

-### Mithril
+### Using Mithril Snapshots

+Alternatively, Mithril snapshots can be used to assist with recovery.
+TODO: expand this

 ## Recommended Actions